Physical Education: Creative Activities - Dance

 Guidance for achieving higher grades

-• 💡Use specific examples from your own life or case studies to illustrate your understanding.
-For instance, when explaining a balanced diet, mention a meal you've had that includes different food groups.
+- 💡Use specific examples from your own experience or case studies to show understanding.
+For instance, when explaining a balanced diet, mention a meal you've planned that includes all five food groups.

 Common Mistakes